indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 For instance, if a GET request is sent to `/customers/17`, the Customer service should respond with HTTP 200 and with the customer data belonging to the given customer.
 A collection of these interactions are encoded into a JSON document called a pact file.

-Now that the interactions between Billing and Customer service have been defined, Pact uses the pact file to check whether both sides of the contract behave as agreed upon.
+Now that the interactions between Billing and Customer service have been defined, the pact file can be used to check whether both sides of the contract behave as agreed upon.
 To do that, Alice has to write some tests that exercise Billing service's code.
 But instead of sending requests to a real Customer service (i.e. an integration test), Pact starts up a mock HTTP server that intercepts all requests and records them.
 If a request matches to a request in the pact file, the mock server will respond with the response encoded in the pact file.